Dave Amer

-David Amer (born September 22, 1957) is a former professional Canadian football tight end who played for the Calgary Stampeders of the Canadian Football League.
-He was selected in the third round of the 1982 CFL Draft by the Stampeders and went on to play five games professionally.
+David Amer (born September 22, 1957) is a Canadian former professional football tight end who played for the Calgary Stampeders of the Canadian Football League.
+He was selected in the third round of the 1982 CFL draft by the Stampeders and went on to play five games professionally.
 Amer played college football for the Simon Fraser Clan.

 Early career

 Amer played high school football at Northern Secondary School as a quarterback.
 As a senior in 1977, Amer led his team to the Toronto Secondary Schools Athletic Association (TSSAA) finals.
 He was selected to play in the 1978 Metropolitan Toronto all-star game, where he was voted the offensive player of the game.
 Amer also played rugby, winning the TSSAA championship game with the team in 1978.
 For his roles on both the Canadian football and rugby teams in the 1977–78 academic year, Amer was named Northern's male athlete of the year.
 He received an athletic scholarship to play college football at Simon Fraser University.
 Amer played a variety of positions with Simon Fraser, including quarterback, running back, and slotback.